My Child HATES to Write

 - Many children struggle with working memory (the ability to hold information in their head long enough to process it).

-- Tons of children struggle with oral language gaps that make it difficult to process and organize their thoughts.
+- Tons of children struggle with language processing issues that make it difficult to articulate and organize their thoughts.

 These kids may stare at that sheet of paper in horror.